 B. “School Location” includes any school building or school grounds, whether leased, rented, owned or controlled by the school, locations of school activities or trips, bus stops, school buses or school vehicles, school-contracted vehicles, the area of entrance or departure from school premises or events, all locations where school-related functions are conducted, and anywhere students are under the jurisdiction of the school district.

 C. “Possession” means having a weapon on one’s person or in an area subject to one’s control in a school location.

-A. A student who finds a weapon on the way to school or in the school building, or a student who discovers that he or she accidentally has a weapon in his or her possession, and takes the weapon to the building administrator’s office, a student shall not be considered to possess a weapon.
-If it would be impractical or dangerous to take the weapon to the building administrator’s office, a student shall not be considered to possess a weapon if he or she immediately turns the weapon over to an administrator or staff member as soon as practicable notifies an administrator, teacher or head coach of the weapon’s location.
+A. A student who finds a weapon on the way to school or in the school building, or a student who discovers that they accidentally have a weapon in their possession, and takes the weapon to the building administrator’s office, a student shall not be considered to possess a weapon.
+If it would be impractical or dangerous to take the weapon to the building administrator’s office, a student shall not be considered to possess a weapon if they immediately turn the weapon over to an administrator or staff member as soon as practicable notifies an administrator, teacher or head coach of the weapon’s location.

 B. It shall not be a violation of this policy if a nonstudent commits acts which would otherwise violate this policy, but the nonstudent falls within one of the following categories: